MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidnumericcontrol_scaledvalue.md

 # Windows.Devices.HumanInterfaceDevice.HidNumericControl.ScaledValue

 ## -description

-Retrieves, or sets, a scaled numeric-value for the given control.
+Gets or sets a scaled numeric-value for the given control.

 ## -property-value

 The scaled value.

 ## -remarks